etolo/lectures/Week02/Class/Seminar2.md

 As shown and explained in Figure 6.1 (Chapter 6, p.p 168) in Deep Learning (Goodfellow, Bengio, and Courville), the two points that must have the same output have been collapsed in a single point in feature space.

-## Build a Neural Network to Solve the XOR problem using Tensorflow
+## Build a neural network to solve the XOR problem using TensorFlow
 `tf.layers.dense` allows you to add a fully connected layer to your network.
 ```
 tf.layers.dense(inputs, units, activation=None,use_bias=True, kernel_initializer=None, bias_initializer=tf.zeros_initializer(), kernel_regularizer=None, bias_regularizer=None, activity_regularizer=None, kernel_constraint=None, bias_constraint=None, trainable=True, name=None, reuse=None)
 ```
-We now rewrite our solution using Tensorflow.
+We now rewrite our solution using TensorFlow.
 Firstly, define the neural network,
 ```
 def xor_network(x):
     with tf.variable_scope('xor', reuse=tf.AUTO_REUSE) as scope: